leylmordor/conftest-dev/README.md

 ## Description

 Conftest DEV is a GitHub Action that performs Policy-Based Configuration Testing using [Conftest](https://conftest.dev).
-It allows you to test your YAML files against custom policies to ensure compliance and best practices.
+It allows you to test your configuration files against custom policies to ensure compliance and best practices.

 ## Usage